 - Original material: Dissolving cotton pulp, Bleached sulfate softwood pulp, Bleached sulfate hardwood pulp

-- Preparation: Nanofibrillated the cellulose with high-pressure homogenizer (HPH) or supermass colloider (SMC).
+- Preparation: Nanofibrillated the cellulose with a high-pressure homogenizer (HPH) or supermass colloider (SMC).

 - Macro morphology: aqueous gels (solid content:0.5-5%), white powder or flexible aerogels.

-- Types: un-modified CNF, Cationically modified CNF, Carboxymethylated CNF, TEMPO-ed CNF.
-(We can supply different size, charge density, and function group according your needs.)
+- Types: Unmodified CNF, Cationically modified CNF, Carboxymethylated CNF, TEMPO-ed CNF.

 We are glad to provide FREE CNF sample (CNF-Slurry-SMC, 100 gram slurry, 1-3% solids, prepared by supermass colloider) to universities and research institutes for preliminary research.
-Customer is responsible for the shipping cost and customs clearance.
+The customer is responsible for the shipping cost and customs clearance.

 The CNF free sample is NOT available for commercial reselling.